Achieving Logarithmic Regret in KL-Regularized Zero-Sum Markov Games: Two-Player Zero-Sum Markov Games

-\paragraph{Technical Challenges.} In single-agent settings (bandits and RL), analyses of algorithms achieving logarithmic regret rely on the fact that the optimal policy for a given transition–reward model pair directly admits a Gibbs-style closed-form solution \citep{zhao2025logarithmic, zhao2024sharp, tiapkinregularized}.
+\paragraph{Technical Challenges.} We discuss a few technical challenges that are worth highlighting. \begin{itemize} \item \textbf{Absence of closed form expressions for NE policies:} In single-agent settings (bandits and RL), analyses of algorithms achieving logarithmic regret rely on the fact that the optimal policy for a given transition–reward model pair directly admits a Gibbs-style closed-form solution \citep{zhao2025logarithmic, zhao2024sharp, tiapkinregularized}.
 In contrast, in game-theoretic settings, no such direct closed-form expression exists for Nash equilibrium policies.
 The same absence of closed form expressions also arises in Coarse Correlated Equilibrium (CCE)–based approaches, which are commonly employed to achieve $\mathcal{O}(\sqrt{T})$ regret when learning Nash equilibrium for zero-sum games \citep{xie2023learning,jin2022power,chen2022almost, liu2021sharp}.
 We address this challenge by leveraging best response sampling, where the best response to a fixed opponent policy does admit a closed-form expression.

-Moreover in the single-agent RL setting with KL regularization, the value function does not include any positive KL regularization terms.
+\item \textbf{Unbounded value functions:} Moreover in the single-agent RL setting with KL regularization, the value function does not include any positive KL regularization terms.
 Thus, both the value and $Q$-functions are upper bounded by $H$.
 As a consequence, the optimistic $Q$-function is bounded within $[0, H]$.
 This boundedness enables the direct construction of confidence intervals for the optimistic $Q$-function using standard concentration results, which in turn allows algorithms from the unregularized setting to be carried over to the regularized setting with minimal modifications.
 However, in the KL-regularized game \eqref{eq:Vdefn}\eqref{eq:QfromV}, the value functions contain positive KL terms, which can cause them to take arbitrarily large values exceeding $H$.
 This makes it challenging to construct confidence intervals for the optimistic (superoptimistic in our case) $Q$-functions directly.
-We solve this problem using best-response sampling and superoptimism.
+We solve this problem using best response sampling and superoptimism.
 (More details in Section \ref{sec:mgpo}).

+\item \textbf{Covering number bounds:} Lastly, bounding the covering number of the induced superoptimistic value function class is non-trivial due to its complicated structure involving the best response to the NE policy of a different game.
+We exploit the properties of smoothness in variation of the NE policies in the KL-regularized setting to bound the covering number, which results in the $\log(1/\min\{1,\beta\})$ term in our regret bounds, and this might be of independent interest. \end{itemize}